shadowchamber/SSD365VSAddIn/README.md

 # Visual studio add-in for dynamics 365 finance and operations
 Extensions to enhance the development experience, mostly with just the mouse.
-These can only be done from the designer windows of the source objects.
+These can only be done from the designer windows of the source objects

 __Version support__: 10.0.10 and higher.
 If you want to install this for a system prior to 10.0.10, then see the __How to install__ section

+__VS 2019__: For VS2019, select the VS2019 branch and follow details from there and manually install

+__Support for VS2022 added__
 * [How to install the extension](#how-to-install-the-extension)
 * [Features](#features)
   * [Settings based object creation](#settings-based-object-creation)